eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.details.visualization.webvowlConfig.export.json | true | no | none | boolean |

-Use this property to enable the feature export as json in the OWL viewer.
+Use this property to enable the feature export as JSON in the OWL viewer.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.details.visualization.webvowlConfig.export.svg | true | no | none | boolean |

-Use this property to enable the feature export as svg in the OWL viewer.
+Use this property to enable the feature export as SVG in the OWL viewer.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |